louiejtaylor/fang-tcga/README.md

 # fang-tcga
-Snakemake workflow to map non-human TCGA reads to target genomes and summarize alignments
+Snakemake workflow to map TCGA reads to target genomes and summarize alignments

-Note: this project is under active development and is not currently operational.
+Warning: this project is under active development and may break in unexpected ways.

 ## Install